 En route to her third MVP award, Jackson helped propel the Storm to the best record in the WNBA at 28-6, which equaled the most wins in league history (by the 28-4 Los Angeles Sparks in both 2000 and 2001).
 Seattle also posted the first 17-0 home record in WNBA history.

-July of this year.
+The Australian native captured the WNBA Western Conference Player of the Month presented by Kia Motors honors in May, June and July of this year.
 In the process, Jackson increased her total haul of weekly honors to 19, the most in WNBA history.

 The 10-year pro started all 32 games in which she played and ranked among the WNBA’s top 10 in numerous categories, including finishing fourth in points (20.5 ppg) and seventh in rebounds (8.3 rpg).
 She also ranked fourth in free-throw percentage (.910), fifth in blocks (1.19 bpg) and seventh in double-doubles (nine).